ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

 The EXTRA-TEXT field may reveal details about the filtering organization and its policies.
 Clients MUST NOT log or transmit the contents of the EXTRA-TEXT field to third parties without the end user's knowledge.

-This specification requires the use of encrypted DNS transports (DoT, DoH, or DoQ), which protects both the DNS query and the structured error response from passive observers.
+This specification requires the use of an encrypted DNS transport (e.g., DoT, DoH, or DoQ), which protects both the DNS query and the structured error response from passive observers.

 # IANA Considerations {#IANA}